 Cupping both the North and South Rim, several other campgrounds offer a place of rest for weary wheels.
-It's best for guests to be mindful when traveling in the cooler seasons of late Fall and into early Spring, as many campgrounds along the North Rim will not be open for parking.
+It's best for guests to be mindful when traveling in the cooler seasons of late fall and into early spring, not as many campgrounds along the North Rim will not be open for parking.
 This is another reason the South Rim tends to take on the most visitors.

 A final option for the more adventurous is dispersed camping.
 This camping style can be exercised at either end of the Canyon, but campers must acquire a permit before setting off.
-There is a very basic set of rules for this camping style, and many headstrong enough to take on this test of wills remark on the at-oneness inspired in the arid brush.
+There is a very basic set of rules for this camping style, so make sure you follow all park regulations.

 World-class whitewater rafting awaits with guided Grand Canyon rafting tours.
 The Colorado River flows for 278 miles through one of the most spectacular canyons on the earth and provides an ideal setting.
 Every bend and turn of the river offers an even more beautiful view -- it’s an adventure of a lifetime.

 Mather Point Overlook is the most popular viewpoints to soak in the grandeur of the Grand Canyon.
 It's typically the first spot where RV visitors get a glimpse of the Canyon because it's an easy walk from the Visitor Center on the South Rim and RV parking lots.
 If you want to stretch your legs, you can easily continue onto the Rim Trail.